-In the context of a weight loss challenge, I use the menu choice approach of Gul and Pesendorfer (2001) to provide new insights on the link between commitment and temptation.
-First, I study commitment to eating healthy by eliciting participants' preferences over a set of lunch reimbursement options, which differed in their food coverage.
-Extracting information from the entire ordering, I develop measures of temptation to study its source, strength and structure, and validate those measures with survey data.
-Finally, I test whether temptation revealed through menu choice can predict other behaviors that could be symptomatic of self-control problems, such as take-up of, and performance on, a goal setting contract.
-In this rich environment, I find a tight link between commitment and temptation.
-First, nearly 50% of participants strictly preferred a coverage that excluded the foods they rated as most tempting and unhealthy.
-Second, those who revealed their temptation through menu choice were more likely to take up the contract and less likely to achieve their goals.
+In a field study with participants in a weight loss challenge, I use the menu choice approach of Gul and Pesendorfer (2001) to explore the extent to which preference for smaller menus may "reveal" temptation.
+Focusing on the temptation to eat unhealthy, I elicit participants' preferences over a set of lunch reimbursement options ("the menus"), which differed in the range of foods covered.
+I extract information from the entire ordering to develop measures of temptation allowing to study its source, strength and structure, and validate those measures with survey data.
+Finally, I test whether temptation measured through menu choice predicts other behaviors that could be symptomatic of self-control problems, such as take-up of, and performance on, a goal setting contract.
+I find that choices to restrict the coverage are very common and generally target the foods rated as most tempting and unhealthy.
+Furthermore, the structure of commitment choices appears largely consistent with the restrictions imposed by the theory.
+Finally, those who revealed their temptation through menu choice were more likely to take up the contract and less likely to achieve their goals.
 The elicitation of menu preferences thus offers a promising venue for measuring self-control problems.